 If someone other than the person with a disability (parents, grandparents, siblings, etc) created the trust, upon the beneficiary’s death, any remaining trust assets less closing expenses by the Alabama Family Trust are payable to the family or the person(s) specified at the time the trust was established.

-Disbursements distributions made from the trust account for items not provided by government support or a private health plan that enhance the individual’s life, health, and welfare.
+Disbursements distributions from the trust account are made for items not provided by government support or a private health plan that enhance the individual’s life, health, and welfare.
 Examples of distributions are:

 - Pre-need burial

 - Dental, medical, and pharmaceutical expenses not covered by Medicaid or other insurance

 - Wheelchairs and other special equipment not covered by Medicaid or other insurance

 What can a special needs trust be used for?

 It’s important for the grantor, trustee, and if possible, the disabled individual to understand what a beneficiary can use the fund for when setting up a trust.

 Here are several examples of the most common uses: